See the Front Desk To Pick Up Supplies:

 11. Residents are responsible for laundry costs.
 Residence does not reimburse students for any costs associated with bedbugs and/or preparation for treatment.

-12. Residents may be held responsible for costs of eradication should the previous responsibilities not be fulfilled.
+12. Residents may be held responsible for the costs of eradication should the previous responsibilities not be fulfilled.

 What To Do When Repairs Are Needed